RTEMS/rtems-docs/user/start/depend.rst

 suitable prefix.
 This may depend on the hardware in your host development machine.
-If the machine is a centralised build server the prefix may be used to separate production versions from the test versions and as just discussed the prefix paths may have restricted access to only those who manage and configuration control of the machine.
+If the machine is a centralised build server the prefix may be used to separate production versions from the test versions and as just discussed the prefix paths may have restricted access rights to only those who manage and have configuration control of the machine.

 Apple OS X
 ----------